bild090/Would-you-rather/README.md

-# A Would you rather game
+#  Would you rather game

 How to install: Git clone this project